craigulliott/dsl_compose/README.md

 end
 ```

-In addition to parser classes (or as a useful tool within parser classes) you can access the results of DSL execution via the class (or via a descendent of the class) where the DSL was originally defined.
+In addition to parser classes (or as a useful tool within parser classes) you can access the results of DSL execution with a Reader class.

 ```ruby
 # Create a new Reader object.